pavel-kirienko/wild_key_value/README.md

-# Wildset
+# Wild Key-Value

-Very fast and scalable wildcard pattern matching with a nearly-static set of either keys or patterns.
+Very fast and very compact single-header C99 key-value container with wildcard key pattern matching.
 Suitable for embedded systems.

+Performs best when:

+- The key space is not altered often.
+- Keys are composed of short segments (less than ~16 bytes) separated by a user-defined segment separator character, which is normally `/`.

 ## Usage

-Copy `wildset.h` into your project, `#include <wildset.h>`.
+Copy `wkv.h` into your project, `#include <wkv.h>`.